The Legend of Zelda: Ocarina of Time, A Twenty Year Reunion

 The Legend of Zelda games have been a part of my entire life.
 While I was too young to truly play The Legend of Zelda and Zelda II: The Adventure of Link at the time they released, I did thoroughly enjoy watching my older cousins play them.
-My first hands on experience into the world of Hyrule was with The Legend of Zelda: A Link to the Past.
+My first hands-on experience into the world of Hyrule was with The Legend of Zelda: A Link to the Past.
 Watching the other Zelda titles had definitely piqued my interest in the lore and genre, but as soon as I took control of Link for the first time on my own, I was hooked.
 My love deepened with the Game Boy installment, Link’s Awakening, which I still consider to be one of the most underrated titles in the franchise.
-Then the most amazing thing happened: the Nintendo 64 came out and provided the world with a 3D Zelda game the likes of which the world had never seen before.
+Then the most amazing thing happened: the Nintendo 64 came out and provided the world with a 3D Zelda game, The Legend of Zelda: Ocarina of Time, the likes of which the world had never seen before.

 As soon as the game started with its memorable intro featuring the Great Deku Tree and Navi the fairy, I was captivated.
 Everything was mesmerizing; from the vibrant and lush Kokiri Forest to the 3D environments and controls.
 Even the interactions with NPCs had more depth this time around.
 I remember the sense of wonder I felt as I prepared to enter the Great Deku Tree, although my younger sister conversely sat horrified by the notion that we would be journeying inside his mouth.

 As awe-struck as everyone was with Ocarina of Time when it released, you might be asking if it still holds that same level of wonder now as it did back then.
 There have been a ton of advancements in video games over the last twenty years, so does Ocarina of Time manage to stand the test of time?
 I must say that for the most part, the answer is a resounding “yes”.